yanminghao404/gitlearning/readme.txt

 this is a strongly software
-this is a version control system. this is a software.
+this is a distributed version control system. this is a software.